VenkateshBhatOP/e-commerce-springboot/README.md

 ## Conclusion

-We also take a look at client-server architecture for REST API using Spring Web MVC & Spring Data JPA, as well, we are gooing to continue with Angular 10 project structure for building a front-end app to make HTTP requests and consume responses.
+We also take a look at client-server architecture for REST API using Spring Web MVC & Spring Data JPA, as well, we are going to continue with Angular 10 project structure for building a front-end app to make HTTP requests and consume responses.